Nuptse: In culture

 In 1987, Sally McCoy, Director of Equipment at The North Face, an American outdoor recreation products company, was part of the Snowbird Everest Expedition.
-This inspired The North Face to create outerwear named after peaks and glaciers of the region.
+This inspired The North Face to create outerwear named after the region's peaks and glaciers.
 In 1992, the company introduced the Nuptse Jacket.
 It featured a novel baffle construction to reduce shifting of the down and to increase warmth.
 The Nuptse jacket in bright colours was popular in New York City in the 1990s, especially among school kids and rappers.
 The Nuptse line of outdoors clothing has expanded to over 60 items in 2023.